ebagdasa/ebagdasa.github.io/about.md

 eugene ≈ cs.cornell.edu

 My name is Eugene (in Russian: "Женя") Bagdasaryan.
-I am a 3rd year PhD student at CornellTech.
-I am part of [small data lab](http://smalldata.io)
+I am a 3rd year PhD student at CornellTech and part of [small data lab](http://smalldata.io)

-Before I had been working for Cisco in Boston, MA and Moscow, Russia and got Master and Bachelor degree from Bauman Moscow State Technical University.
+I worked for Cisco in Boston, MA and Moscow, Russia and got Masters and Bachelors degree from Bauman Moscow State Technical University.

 #### Research interests